 I’ve got some 13th-century English names for you today!

-(These lists aren’t the same as the single-year, society-wide baby name popularity lists we’re accustomed to — they cover a wide range of birth years, and a small segment of society — but they do give us a general idea of which names were the most popular during the 1200s.)
+The rankings below — which cover a wide range of birth years, and a small segment of society — aren’t the same as the single-year, society-wide baby name rankings we’re accustomed to.
+But they do give us a general idea of which names were the most popular during the 1200s.

 Of the 8,423 male names in the fine rolls, these were the most popular: